 When possible, sets will be denoted by calligraphic capital letters (e.g., \mathcal{X}), elements of sets by lowercase letters (e.g., $x \in \mathcal{X}$), random variables by capital letters (e.g., X), and functions by lowercase letters (e.g., f).
-This will not always be possible, so keep an eye out for exceptions (e.g., later P will be a function).
+This will not always be possible, so keep an eye out for exceptions.